 In recent years, hundreds of communities have been working to promote energy efficiency upgrades in homes and other buildings, through programs such as the Better Buildings Neighborhood Program, Home Performance with ENERGY STAR, utility-sponsored programs, and others.

-The Residential Program Solution Center is a repository for key lessons, resources, and knowledge collected from the experience of these efforts.
+The Residential Program Guide is a repository for key lessons, resources, and knowledge collected from the experience of these efforts.
 It is intended to help program administrators and their partners plan, operate, and evaluate residential energy efficiency programs.

-Take a tour of the Solution Center with this demonstration presentation (PDF) and video recording.
+Take a tour of the Residential Program Guide with this demonstration presentation (PDF) and video recording.

 This content reflects the expertise and experience of the U.S. Department of Energy’s Better Buildings Residential program as well as program guidance published by a variety of organizations working to improve energy efficiency in residential buildings across the country.

-The Solution Center is organized around six primary program components or functions that successful programs consider.
+The Residential Program Guide is organized around six primary program components or functions that successful programs consider.

 - Market Position & Business Model – Identify your organization’s optimal market position by understanding existing market actors, gaps, competitors, and potential partners.
 Develop a business model that will allow you to sustainably deliver energy efficiency products and services.